-Don’t let yourself out of a wet run because you forget something to cover your iPod or a hot run because you don’t have one of the thousands of mysteriously vanishing ponytail holders.
+Don’t let yourself out of a wet run because you forget something to cover your phone or a hot run because you don’t have one of the thousands of mysteriously vanishing ponytail holders.

-- Keep a gym bag with a running outfit in your car or at work
+- Keep a gym bag with a running outfit, watch, head torch, reflective vest, protein bar in your car or at work.

 4. Never Skip the Warm Up

 Though you’ve been moving about all day, the dynamic warm ups we do for AM runs are still required.

 The body equally needs to be primed after work, especially if you’ve been sitting creating tight hips and maybe making you feel a little lethargic.

 - During a workout, up to 80 percent of blood volume is shifted to the active muscles.

 - Warming up for 12-15 minutes helps the body transition from rest to action without creating stress on the organs or brain.

 - Do some glute activation movements, do some hip openers and dynamic stretches

 You’re almost always guaranteed a better run and worst case it becomes your “I’ll just do 10 minutes, then I can quit.”
 Which we all know is never just 10 minutes.